stratum-mining/sv2-spec/03-Protocol-Overview.md

    The actual device computing the hashes.
 This can be further divided into header-only mining devices and standard mining devices, though most devices will likely support both modes.

 2. **Pool Service**
-   Produces jobs (for those not negotiating jobs via the Job Negotiation Protocol), validates shares, and ensures blocks found by clients are propagated through the network (though clients which have full block templates MUST also propagate blocks into the Bitcoin P2P network).
+   Produces jobs (for those not declarating jobs via the Job Declaration Protocol), validates shares, and ensures blocks found by clients are propagated through the network (though clients which have full block templates MUST also propagate blocks into the Bitcoin P2P network).

 3. **Mining Proxy (optional)**
    Sits in between Mining Device(s) and Pool Service, aggregating connections for efficiency.
-   May optionally provide additional monitoring, receive work from a Job Negotiator and use custom work with a pool, or provide other services for a farm.
+   May optionally provide additional monitoring, receive work from a Job Declarator and use custom work with a pool, or provide other services for a farm.

-4. **Job Negotiator (optional)**
+4. **Job Declarator (optional)**
-   Receives custom block templates from a Template Provider and negotiates use of the template with the pool using the Job Negotiation Protocol.
+   Receives custom block templates from a Template Provider and declares use of the template with the pool using the Job Declaration Protocol.
    Further distributes the jobs to Mining Proxy (or Proxies) using the Job Distribution Protocol.
 This role will often be a built-in part of a Mining Proxy.

 5. **Template Provider**
-   Generates custom block templates to be passed to the Job Negotiator for eventual mining.
+   Generates custom block templates to be passed to the Job Declarator for eventual mining.
    This is usually just a Bitcoin Core full node (or possibly some other node implementation).

 The Mining Protocol is used for communication between a Mining Device and Pool Service, Mining Device and Mining Proxy, Mining Proxy and Mining Proxy, or Mining Proxy and Pool Service.

-The Job Negotiation Protocol is used for communication between a Job Negotiator and Pool Service.
+The Job Declaration Protocol is used for communication between a Job Declarator and Pool Service.

-The Template Distribution Protocol is used for communication either between a Job Negotiator and a Template Provider or between a Pool Service and Template Provider.
+The Template Distribution Protocol is used for communication either between a Job Declarator and a Template Provider or between a Pool Service and Template Provider.

-The Job Distribution Protocol is used for communication between a Job Negotiator and a Mining Proxy.
+The Job Distribution Protocol is used for communication between a Job Declarator and a Mining Proxy.

-One type of software/hardware can fulfill more than one role (e.g. a Mining Proxy is often both a Mining Proxy and a Job Negotiator and may occasionally further contain a Template Provider in the form of a full node on the same device).
+One type of software/hardware can fulfill more than one role (e.g. a Mining Proxy is often both a Mining Proxy and a Job Declarator and may occasionally further contain a Template Provider in the form of a full node on the same device).

 Each sub-protocol is based on the same technical principles and requires a connection oriented transport layer, such as TCP.
 In specific use cases, it may make sense to operate the protocol over a connectionless transport with FEC or local broadcast with retransmission.